weweb-assets/ww-chat-ai/AI.md

     - **User Status Indicator**: Visual indication of user status (online, offline, away, busy)
     - **Message Grouping**: Messages from the same sender are visually grouped
-    - **Date Separators**: Messages are separated by date with "Today", "Yesterday", or specific date labels
+    - **Date Separators**: Messages are separated by date with "Today", "Yesterday", or specific date labels.
+Fully customizable with color, background, and border radius properties.
+    - **Empty Message State**: Customizable text and styling for when the chat has no messages
     - **File Attachments**: Support for sending and displaying file attachments, with special preview for images
     - **Auto-scrolling**: Automatically scrolls to the bottom when new messages arrive
     - **Responsive Input**: Input area expands as user types and supports shift+enter for line breaks